 - Students must enroll in one of UNSW's Tailored Terms.

 - Students must enroll in a full course load while abroad (equivalent to 15 credit hours per semester).
-At UNSW, ILR students must enroll in four full-time courses (one 4-week, intensive course and 3 regular-term courses) per semester.
+At UNSW, ILR students must enroll in four full-time courses (one 4-week, intensive course and three regular-term courses) during their semester abroad.

-- Students can earn up to 15 ILR elective credits per semester.
+- Students can earn up to 15 ILR elective credits.